BUCHER, Sir (Francis

 Agnes Anderson they were married in 1839.

-in Paisley, Renfrew, daughter of Alexander Reid (Dye Merchants) and Margaret
+1922 in Paisley Abbey, Renfrew, daughter of Alexander Reid (Dye

-1944 in Bangalore, India.
-Francis Bucher and Edith Reid had a
+December 1944 in Bangalore, India.
+Roy Bucher and Edith

 India, daughter of Captain Thomas George Gibson and Mary Creagh.
 She